top of page

 • impaired emotional regulation

-Research also shows sleep deprivation increases amygdala reactivity, meaning the brain becomes more sensitive to perceived threats.
+Research shows sleep deprivation increases amygdala reactivity, meaning the brain becomes more sensitive to perceived threats (Goldstein & Walker, 2014).
 This can intensify anxiety and stress responses.

 Irregular Sleep Schedules